-Euxoa rufula is a relatively small Euxoa (FW length 13–15 mm) with a dark red-brown forewing marked with dark transverse lines, light rimmed orbicular and reniform spots, and pale gray veins bordering a dark cell that flies at middle to high elevations during late summer.
-The forewing appear relatively short.
-It is mottled dark red-brown, darker in the median and terminal areas and somtimes lighter gray-tan in the subterminal and antmedial areas.
+Euxoa rufula is a relatively small Euxoa (FW length 13–15 mm) that flies at middle to high elevations during late summer.
+It has a dark, red-brown forewing marked with dark transverse lines, light rimmed orbicular and reniform spots, and pale gray veins bordering a dark cell.
+The forewing appears relatively short.
+It is mottled dark red-brown, darker in the median and terminal areas and sometimes lighter gray-tan in the subterminal and antmedial areas.
 A few specimens are medium-dark gray medial to the antemedial line. the cell is darker, sometimes black.
 The cubital and radial veins are light gray.
 The basal, antemedial, and postmedial lines are dark gray, double with components of unequal strength, filled with a light shade of the ground color, tan or gray.
 The basal and antemedial lines are slightly irregular and angled toward the outer margin.
 The median line is dark gray, diffuse, faint to prominent.
 The postmedial line has a dark weakly scalloped inner component and a very weak or absent outer component, is drawn toward the base on the costa, smoothly curved around the reniform spot, and near straight at a 45° angle toward the base below the cell.
-The subterinal line is pale red-brown to gray, faint to complete across the wing, slightly irregular.
-It is preceded by a dark gray shade and often a series of dark gray chevrons between the veins on the medi-wing.
+The subterinal line is pale red-brown to gray, faint to complete across the forewing, and slightly irregular.
+It is preceded by a dark gray shade and often a series of dark gray chevrons between the veins on the mid-forewing.
 The terminal line is a series of dark spots or triangles, often accentuating the serrate margin.
 The fringe is grayish red-brown.
 The orbicular and reniform spots are outlined in black outer and light gray to tan inner lines, and are filled with red-brown.
 The orbicular spot is round, complete or open toward the costa.
 The reniform spot is kidney-shaped, sometimes obscured at the lower end by the pale vein and sometimes obscuring the vein.
 The claviform spot is absent or small, black or dark gray.
 The hindwing is tan-gray with darker suffusion toward the outer margin, with dark discal spot, veins, and terminal line.
 The hindwing fringe is off-white with a two-toned ochre and gray base.
 The head and thorax are dark red-brown, often with a weak gray or black line across the distal collar.
 A frontal tubercle is present.
 The male antenna is weakly bipectinate.
 Euxoa rufula is placed in the large subgenus Euxoa.

 The type locality of the synonym Agrotis basiflava Smith is British Columbia.